good deals on cheap 9mm ammo

 The point is not to wound or kill the adversary, the point is to stop him in his tracks and make him cease attacking you.
 Stopping power (sometimes called "knock-down power") refers to a particular bullet's ability to incapacitate an attacker; the greater that ability, the less chance that your attacker will be able to continue shooting, stabbing, or beating you after you have shot him.

 Handguns are not death rays.
 Despite what you see in the movies, the vast majority of people (over 80%) shot with handguns survive.
 Handguns are weak compared to rifles and shotguns and you want every edge you can get.
 Great ammunition is no more expensive than mediocre ammunition, so carry the best.
 Rifles and shotguns have stopping power to spare; handguns do not.
-Thus, you must select your handgun load very carefully and the detail of the handgun ammunition section reflects this.
+You must select your handgun load very carefully and the detail of the handgun ammunition section reflects this.

-There are some exceptions to the "carry only hollowpoints in a handgun" rule.
-Some older or cheaper automatic pistols will jam with hollowpoint rounds.
-With these guns, one must use ball rounds (or "full metal jacket" rounds - the terms are synonymous) and I specify some "reliable with ball only" models by caliber.
+There are some exceptions to the "carry only hollow points in a handgun" rule.
+Some older or cheaper semi-automatic pistols will jam with hollow point rounds.
+With these guns, one must use ball rounds (or "full metal jacket" rounds - the terms are synonymous) and I specify some "reliable with ball only" pistol models by caliber.

 Generally speaking, fast expanding bullets are the best choice for rifles.
 Hollow point and plastic tipped bullets usually expand rapidly.
 Some soft-point designs are recommended and these will be specified.